munificent/craftinginterpreters/book/inheritance.md

 <aside name="elegant">

-Writing a book that includes every single line of code for a program means I can't hide the hacks and cut corners by leaving them as an "exercise for the reader".
+Writing a book that includes every single line of code for a program means I can't hide the hacks by leaving them as an "exercise for the reader".

 </aside>

-Now we're ready to look up and bind the method, starting at the superclass:
+Now we're ready to look up and bind the method, starting at the superclass.

 ^code super-find-method (2 before, 1 after)